vaishakk/Live-Streaming-using-OpenCV-Flask/README.md

 # Secure Live Streaming of webcam footage using OpenCV and flask
 Say you want to see what your dog is doing while you are out.
 You might think about installing a new survillance camera in your living room.
 Well, I say, why do you what to buy a new camera when you can repurpose one of the many cameras that you happen to have already? \
 This project helps you to do just that.
 With this program you could use a webcam connected to your computer for survillance, streaming live feed from your home to your phone or laptop securely with support for viewing the feed simultaneously on multiple devices.
-A Flask Web-App to stream live from local webcam.
-Users can added with username and passowrd to enable secure login.
-Only logged in users can view the stream.

 ## How to?
 (Only works on a Mac.
 To make it work on other platforms change base_url in config.py) \